ResearchComputing/Documentation/docs/software/matlab.md

 matlab -nodesktop -nodisplay -r 'clear; hello_world;'
 ```

-Now we submit the job using the `sbatch` command shown above, and our
+Now we run the job using the `sbatch` command shown above, and our
 output in `Matlab_Parallel_Hello.out` will be as follows (the process
 order may be different in your output):